cosmos72/stmx/README.md

 Status
 ------

-As of March 2013, STMX is being written by Massimiliano Ghilardi and is considered by the author to be in BETA status.
+As of April 2013, STMX is being written by Massimiliano Ghilardi and is considered by the author to be in BETA status.

 STMX is a full rewrite of CL-STM, which has been developed by Hoan Ton-That